 So you’ve optimized a piece of content on your site and the new version is live.
 What now?
 Did it work?

 Run a Fetch as Google, which prompts the search engine to reindex your post within seconds, and see what your new SERP position is.
 More specifically, use an incognito window to ensure you’re viewing bias-free results.
 If you’ve followed your content gap analysis as closely as possible, you should see a ranking improvement.

 In our experience, it’s possible, after republishing, to jump dozens of positions in matter of seconds.
 Google’s algorithms work that fast.

 The only metric, on the surface, for a “successful optimization” is your SERP position.
 Up is good; down is nearly impossible.

 But looking further into what it means to rank higher shows that there are tangible benefits to successfully optimizing your website content, which we outlined above (e.g., more clicks, conversions, traffic, etc.).
 You can measure click-through rate in Google Analytics to get a better sense of whether those higher SERP positions are actually paying off, too.

 Once your content is ranking well, you can move into more sophisticated practices, such as conversion rate optimization, to then identify how to push site visitors further down the sales funnel.

 This end-to-end organic optimization strategy should increase the chances of converting readers into customers.

 Content ranking factors

-Optimization tools spotlight how to adequately write about a target keyword, but you must still perform the actual updates (aka write the darn thing).
+SEO tools spotlight how to adequately write about a target keyword, but you must still perform the actual updates (aka write the darn thing).